hgamboa/nova-adv-inst/LP3-rpi.md

 * Find the number written on the raspberry pi cover a and use it as XXX

 * Connext via ssh to the raspberry pi

+ * on mac:

 `
 ssh pi@192.168.0.XXX
 `

+ * on bitvise, host: 192.168.0.XXX user: pi

 (XXX substitute with the computed local ip)

 ## Goal 2 - Folder for group work

-* Use sftp to create a new folder and copy some files
+* Use sftp (on bitvise or via cyberduck) to create a new folder and copy some files

 ## Goal 3 - Remote connect

-* Launch the vnc server (execute the following command in the shell)
+* Launch the vnc server (execute the following command in the shell of raspberry)

 `
 vncserver